PsCustomObject/PsCustomObject.github.io/_posts/2020-07-27-Centos-No-Update.md

 toc: false
 ---

-Today I deployed a new CentOS 8.1 machine, yes I'm still doing some Linux, and immediaately after installing the OS I ran the update command which did not yield any result
+Today I deployed a new CentOS 8.1 machine, yes I'm still doing some Linux, and immediately after installing the OS I ran the update command which did not yield any result

 ```bash
     dnf update